 What do I need to do?

 If all the details on the canvass communication are correct, you can confirm there are no changes via householdresponse.com/fylde, phone 0800 197 9871 or by texting NOCHANGE with your security code to 80212.

-To confirm no changes by any of these methods you will need your security code which can be located on the front of your Household Enquiry Form.
+To confirm no changes by any of these methods you will need your security code which can be located on the front of your canvass communication.

 If someone needs to be added or removed visit householdresponse.com/fylde.
-You will need your security code which can be located on the front of your Household Enquiry Form.
+You will need your security code which can be located on the front of your canvass communication.

 Alternatively, we will send the individual a further form to complete which will be addressed to them directly.